apnex/mermaid-api/README.md

 ## `mermaid-api`
 An online service that produces a rendered SVG image of a Mermaid `mmd` raw source file.
+This is deployed on GCP as a serverless `function` and exposed via a custom domain and External HTTPS load-abalancer.

 The API takes a single URL query parameter `url` - which can point to any publically hosted valid `mmd` source file.
 The API call syntax is as follows:
 ```
 https://labops.sh/mmd?url=<url>